The Court of Appeal yesterday cleared the way for Milk NZ, in association with Landcorp, to bring the Crafar farms back to full production.

 - the overseas investors, although successful business people, did not have any direct experience in the dairying industry so did not meet the “good investor test”, and

-- the benefits to New Zealand from the investment had not been assessed correctly, because the Overseas Investment Office (and, therefore, the Ministers) had applied a "before and after" approach, instead of a "with and without" approach – which would have focussed on what would happen if the transaction did not proceed.
+- the benefits to New Zealand from the investment had not been assessed correctly, because the Overseas Investment Office (and, therefore, the Ministers) had applied a "before and after" approach, instead of a "with and without" approach – which would have focused on what would happen if the transaction did not proceed.

 The High Court rejected the first argument but agreed with the second.
 The Judge ordered the Ministers to reconsider their decision.
 This they did, and again granted consent.